jerzyoleksa/aes-cross-platform/README.md

 By the way Pkcs standard is much broader security package and padding is just a minor subset of it
 <br/><br/>

+> In order to use Bouncy Castle as the security provider, you can either change the java.policy file in your JVM (and its the hard way),
+> or you can use the signed jar file provided by the Bouncy Castle on their website (it was bcprov-jdk15to18-172.jar in my case).

 ```java
 import java.security.Security;
 import java.util.Base64;